cristovaoolegario/go-usecases/README.md

 ## How to setup the project

-This command will create the local database called `orders.db` and install the git hooks.
+This command will create the local database called `orders.sqlite` and install the git hooks.

 ```shell
 make setup